noxabellus/slotmap/readme.md

 #### Removal

 When a *value* needs to be removed, its `Key` must be provided, and lookup occurs as normal.
-If the key was invalid, `false` is returned here.
+If the key was invalid, `false` is returned at this time.
 Otherwise, the value and its parallel slot lookup index in the `slot_finder` array are *swap removed*.
 In swap removal, the element from the end of the array is moved to overwrite the removed data.
 This keeps the array tightly packed with the minimal amount of memory copied.
-After swapping, the end slot lookup index is used to point assign associated `Slot` the index the end value was moved to.
+After swapping, the swapped slot lookup index is used to locate the associated `Slot`, and change its `index` to the index the swapped value was moved to.
 Finally, the freed slot is added to the *freelist*, and `true` is returned.
 As a convenience, this implementation allows providing an out pointer to copy the removed value to before it is overwritten

 #### Extras